🎯 Learning Objectives

 Download & Install

-Log in to your university's software portal (e.g., MyESRI or Canvas) to download the ArcGIS Pro installer.
+Log in to your university's software portal (e.g., MyESRI or from University IT Department) to download the ArcGIS Pro installer.
 Run the installer and accept all defaults.

 Sign In with Organization